top of page

 HYPE Conference at the University of New Hampshire: A Student-Run Event Exploring Empathy and Its Impact on the World Around Us

-Durham, NH – [March 20, 2025] – Ethics Forum, a dedicated group of students from Souhegan High School, is proud to present the HYPE Conference of 2025 at the University of New Hampshire.
-The event, which will take place on March 20th, is designed to bring together young philosophy enthusiasts to engage in thought-provoking discussions on empathy and its role in shaping our interactions with the world.
+Durham, NH – [March 19, 2026] – Ethics Forum, a dedicated group of students from Souhegan High School, is proud to present the HYPE Conference of 2026 at the University of New Hampshire.
+The event, which will take place on March 19th, is designed to bring together young philosophy enthusiasts to engage in thought-provoking discussions on empathy and its role in shaping our interactions with the world.

 HYPE stands for Hosting Young Philosophy Enthusiasts, and this year’s conference revolves around the essential question: “How does having empathy affect our interactions with the world around us?”
 The event will feature a series of discussions run by student facilitators allowing participants to explore the complexities of empathy in various contexts, from personal relationships to societal issues.
-This year, we will have guest speaker Shannon Chandley join us.
-A NH Senator from 2004-2024, on and off, and an avid member of the New Hampshire community.

 This student-run initiative is the culmination of months of planning, preparation, and collaboration by the Ethics Forum at Souhegan High School.
 The conference will also feature a teacher workshop, which is run by students from the ethics forum, who will be sharing what we do at our school with others.